Salton Sea: Catastrophic decline

 In the 1970s, scientists issued warnings about the changes coming to this lake with no outlet.
 Studies that started in the 1960s found a complex problem for which any remediation would be expensive.
 The Imperial Valley has about 500000 acre of farmland for which flood irrigation is typical.
 Water from the Colorado River is diverted near Yuma, Arizona, into the 82 mile All-American Canal.
 The canal runs west along the Mexican border and then north into 1700 miles of irrigation channels that crisscross the farms.

 Gravity carries the agricultural runoff downhill through the New and Alamo rivers to the lake.
 The water is full of salts, selenium, and fertilizers (mainly nitrates).
 As it drains through the soil, the water leaches out ancient salt deposits that also raise the salinity.
 Evaporation in the desert heat further concentrates the salt.
 The transformation of the lake made it increasingly inhospitable to wildlife.
-Before the end of the decade, fish started dying off and bird populations declined.
+By the late 1970s, fish started dying off and bird populations declined.

 In the late 1970s, a series of heavy tropical storms caused the water level to rapidly rise and flood its banks.
 The surrounding towns and businesses were severely damaged, many beyond repair.
 In 1976, Hurricane Kathleen inundated the lakeshore communities and put Bombay Beach completely underwater.
 Tourism was drastically reduced, and many of the resorts and associated infrastructure were abandoned.
 The state began to issue odor advisories as the lake began to stink.